+SOCIOLOGY AND SOCIAL WORK

-SOCIOLOGY (90) Professor Griswolda; Associate Professor Ashburn; Assistant Professors Elwell, Herrman, Shook, and Tait; Mr. Brown, Mrs. Scott Students majoring in sociology may prepare for graduate study in community planning, liberal arts, social work, or theology.
+Professor Griswold; Associate Professors Ashburn^h and Elwell; Assistant Professors Herrman, Rees, Shook, and Tait; Mr. Redwood; Mrs. Seyffert

+Students majoring in sociology may prepare for graduate study in community planning, liberal arts, social work, or theology.

 A social work concentration within the sociology major prepares students for the practice of social work.
 The specific courses required in this concentration are listed in the Guidance Bulletin.
-This program is approved by the Council on Social Work Education as meeting the standards for undergraduate social work programs preparing for practice.
+This program is accredited by the Council on Social Work Education as meeting the standards for undergraduate social work programs preparing for practice.
 Graduates of this program can move directly into social work positions or may enter some graduate schools of social work with advanced standing.

 Opportunity is afforded to a limited number of students to participate in an off-campus program in Appalachia.

 Sociology 103 is prerequisite to all other courses in sociology.

+Sociology (90)

+103: 103R.
+Introductory Sociology

+(3)

-103; 103R.
-Introductory Sociology (3) Social problems treated within the context of the social structures which produce them, with emphasis upon the analysis of social organization, the nature of culture, personality, groups, and associations.
-104. Issues and Trends in American Society (3) A continuation of Sociology 103, with emphasis upon the study of collective behavior, human ecology, social change, and the institutions of society.
-108. Cultural Anthropology (3) A study of man's culture, with material drawn from both primitive and complex societies.
-202. The Family (3) A study of the contemporary American family; its variety of patterns; its reaction to stress; and its function in a rapidly changing society.
+Social problems treated within the context of the social structures which produce them, with emphasis upon the analysis of social organization, the nature of culture, personality, groups, and associations.

-a On sabbatical leave, second semester, 1975-1976.
+104. Issues and Trends in American Society

+(3)

+A continuation of Sociology 103, with emphasis upon the study of collective behavior, human ecology, social change, and the institutions of society.

+108. Cultural Anthropology

+(3)

+A study of man's culture, with material drawn from both primitive and complex societies.

+202. The Family

+(3)

+A study of the contemporary American family; its variety of patterns; its reaction to stress; and its function in a rapidly changing society.

 203. Urban Sociology

 (3)

 The study of the differentiation of social structures and functions within urban communities; ecological processes involved in the growth of cities and metropolitan areas; an analysis of urbanism as a way of life.
 Required of all majors.

 204. Social Psychology

 See Psychology 204.